mohamedamr241/CEE-STORE/README.md

 npm run test
 ```

-### the environment
+### The environment

-We start first by installing pg and dotenv using npm and then creating .env file to put in it all the senstive information to be hidden and including .env in .gitignore.
+- We start first by installing pg and dotenv using npm and then creating .env file to put in it all the senstive information to be hidden and including .env in .gitignore.
 ```bash
 POSTGRES_HOST
 POSTGRES_DB